RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 in the list, then ``current`` will reference the first node in the linked list.
 This also means that ``previous`` will be ``None``.
-We said earlier that ``previous`` would be referring to the node whose next reference needs to be modified in order to complete the remove.
+We said earlier that ``previous`` would be referring to the node whose next reference needs to be modified in order to complete the removal.
 In this case, it is not ``previous`` but rather the head of the list that needs to be changed (see :ref:`Figure 14 <fig_removehead>`).
 Another special case occurs if the item is not in the list.
 In that case ``current is None`` evaluates to ``True``